Event planning guide

-If you're comparing Dubai event companies, start by narrowing by event type: weddings, corporate events, or private celebrations.
+If you're comparing event companies, start by narrowing by event type: weddings, corporate events, or private celebrations.

 Before vendor outreach, write a one-page brief: guest profile, event objective, budget ceiling, and non-negotiable experience standards.
 Example: for a 180-guest private celebration in Dubai, define arrival experience, stage moment timing, and finish-time constraints before any proposal calls.